YuryKabernik/yurykabernik.github.io/_posts/2025-10-20-lean-waterfall-agile-comparison.md

 4. **Let customers pull value** from the next upstream activity as flow is introduced.
 5. **Repeat the process** until a state of perfection is reached, in which perfect value is created with no waste.

-In software development, these principles translate into a focus on customer needs (identify value), varying the product to these needs (map value streams), establishing only value-adding steps from order to delivery (create flow), minimizing waste of overproduction by reacting to customer needs (establish pull), and seeking perfection via continuous improvements.
+In software development, these principles translate into a focus on customer needs (identify value), varying the product to these needs (map value streams), establishing only value-adding steps from identifuying rquirements to final release (create flow), minimizing waste of overproduction by reacting to customer needs (establish pull), and seeking perfection via continuous improvements.

 In 2007, Womack and Jones simplified these principles into three key elements—**Purpose, Process, People**:

 - **Purpose**: Correctly specify the value that the customer seeks in order to cost-effectively solve their problems and identify the greatest value to provide.
 For software, this means prioritizing features that make a real difference for users.
 - **Process**: Once purpose is clarified, focus on the process (value stream) used to achieve the objective.
 Ensure every step adds customer-visible value and delivers high, durable quality.
-Remove rituals or meetings that disrupt rather than help the team achieve their goals.
+Remove rituals or steps that disrupt rather than help teams achieve their goals.
 - **People**: Assign responsibility for each value stream.
 Value-stream managers engage and align efforts across teams to move steadily toward the customer and elevate performance to ever-better states.
 In software, this could mean organizing teams around business domains, led by experts in both development and business for effective collaboration.

 ### Key Practices